steinwurf/steinwurf-docs/source/getting_started.rst

 Before you download or use our libraries, you **MUST** obtain a valid license.

-* If you will use Kodo for **research and educational** purposes, please fill out this form_ to obtain a Research License.
+* If you intend to use Kodo for **research and educational** purposes, please fill out this form_ to obtain a Research License.

-* If you will **evaluate or test** Kodo or Score in a commercial context, you can obtain a Commercial Evaluation License contact us at sales@steinwurf.com.
+* If you intend to **evaluate or test** Kodo or Score in a commercial context, you can obtain a Commercial Evaluation License.
+Please contact us at sales@steinwurf.com.

-* For a general **commercial license**, contact us at sales@steinwurf.com.
+* For a general **Commercial License**, contact us at sales@steinwurf.com.

 .. _form: http://steinwurf.com/license/